s4wave/spacewave/README.md

  - **SharedWorker**: parallel background worker shared between all tabs.
  - **ServiceWorker**: intercepts HTTP requests and forwards to Go runtime.

-When running as a native application (desktop, electron) the Go process is the initial entrypoint to the application, and will start the WebRuntime as a sub-process.
+When running as a native application the Go process is the initial entrypoint to the application, and will start the WebRuntime as a sub-process.
 For example: extracting & starting the Electron redistributable.

 The Web frontend communicates with the Go backend via [RPC streams].
 The frontend and backend can be located in the same browser, as a native process